John-Skinner/tasks/README.md

 ## Tables
 ### Task Table
+The Task table represents a task, or unit of work, that is to be tracked.
+The task it is automatically generated.
+The estimated time is in hours.
+The priority is either 'high', 'medium', or 'low'.
+The status is 'pending', 'active', or 'done'.

 | Task_Desc     | Task_ID               | Estimated_Time | Priority | STATUS |
 |---------------|-----------------------|----------------| --- | --- |
 | CHARACTOR(24) | INTEGER (PRIMARY KEY) | INTEGER        | INTEGER | CHARACTOR(10) |